ddlresearch/Tensor-native-Data-Science/README.md

 6. Measuring the Effects of Data Parallelism on Neural Network Training  (JMLR'18) [[Paper](https://www.jmlr.org/papers/volume20/18-789/18-789.pdf)]
 7. Analyzing the Performance of Graph Neural Networks with Pipe Parallelism (GNNSys'21) [[Paper](https://arxiv.org/pdf/2012.10840.pdf)]

+### Topic 6: TCR Efficiency (Tensor Program Optimization)
+1. Learning to Optimize Tensor Programs (Nips'18 Tianqi Chen, AutoTVM) [[Paper](https://arxiv.org/pdf/1805.08166.pdf)]
+> *  We learn domain-specific statisticalcost models to guide the search of tensor operator implementations over billions of possible program variants.
+We further accelerate the search using effective model transfer across workloads.
+Experimental results show that our framework delivers performance that is competitive with state-of-the-art hand-tuned libraries for low-power CPUs, mobile GPUs, and server-class GPUs.
+2. The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding [[Paper](https://www.pdl.cmu.edu/PDL-FTP/BigLearning/fegade-2110.10221.pdf)]
+> * There is often variation in the shape and size of input data used for deep learning.
+In many cases, such data can be represented using tensors with non-uniform shapes, or ragged tensors ...
+> *  Such techniques can, however, lead to a lot of wasted computation and therefore, a loss in performance.
+This paper presents CORA, a tensor compiler that allows users to easily generate efficient code for ragged tensor operators targeting a wide range of CPUs and GPUs.

 ### Backup: Other Papers or Materials
 1. Tensor Algebra and Tensor Analysis for Engineers (2015) [[Springer](https://link.springer.com/book/10.1007/978-3-319-16342-0)]
 2. Deep-Learning-with-PyTorch (book)